Bonnie M. Dumanis

 - Seasoned Law Enforcement Manager

-In 1998, DA Dumanis was elected to the San Diego Superior Court.
-During her tenure on the bench, DA Dumanis again was the driving force behind another innovative program called Domestic Violence Court.
-This project has been proven to reduce recidivism among perpetrators.
+In 1998, Bonnie was elected Judge of the San Diego Superior Court and continued to find innovative approaches to criminal justice, this time with a program called Domestic Violence Court to reduce recidivism among perpetrators.
 Her ideas about stressing accountability and treatment for the batterers have received statewide recognition.

-DA Dumanis has also been recognized by the YWCA Tribute to Women Award, the California Women in Government Law and Justice Award and the Salvation Army Women's Auxiliary Women of Dedication Award.
+Bonnie has also been recognized by the YWCA Tribute to Women Award, the California Women in Government Law and Justice Award and the Salvation Army Women's Auxiliary Women of Dedication Award.